 Annual Governance and Audit Return

-The timetable for the Annual return 2019/2020 has been delayed due to the Covid 19 situation.
+The timetable for the Annual return 2019/2020 was delayed due to the Covid 19 situation.

-All the papers have been submitted to the External Auditor as per their revised schedule.
-The Parish Council is still awaiting the return of their paperwork.
-Once received it will be posted on this website.
+All the papers were submitted to the External Auditor as per their revised schedule.
+The Parish Council has now received the paperwork back from the External Auditor and this is detailed below.

 Budget & Precept